Harpo3/archsimian/README.md

 Select new file using the toolbar or menu, and tracks can be added.
 ArchSimian uses your MM4 listening history.

 <b>Exporting and Importing between MediaMonkey and ArchSimian</b>
-To use ArchSimian, (unfortunately) you have to <i>manually</i> export from MediaMonkey the MM4 playlist you will be modifying in ArchSimian.
+To use ArchSimian, you have to export from MediaMonkey the MM4 playlist you will be modifying in ArchSimian.
+The easy way is to install the "Export/Create Playlist for Child Nodes" extension in MM4.
+Configure to export as "ANSI" and set directory for using in ArchSimian.
+Then. simply right click on the playlist and export.
+If you don't want to use the extension, this is also a base feature of MM4, but you will have to do it more manually.
 As stated in the MM4 manual:

 <i>To export specific .m3u files:
 1. Select the Tracks you wish to export from a Playlist